Congregational Financial Assessment

 People’s understanding of their calling to make a difference through their congregation significantly affects their engagement, leadership and financial support.
 In addition to making meaningful ministry happen, it is vital that congregations continually teach, inspire, challenge, and affirm stewardship principles and generosity.

-HOW TO PARTICIPATE IN THE CONGREGATIONAL CERTIFICATE PROGRAM
+HOW TO PARTICIPATE IN THE CONGREGATIONAL FINANCIAL ASSESSMENT

-Finally, this program is intended for congregational leaders who are interested in helping other ELCA congregations improve their financial wellness.
-Congregational leaders across the church will be able to answer one another’s questions and share resources they have developed or curated.
+This program is also for congregational leaders interested in learning from and helping other ELCA congregations improve their financial wellness.
+Through the Resourceful Servants website, congregational leaders across the church will be able to answer one another’s questions and share resources they have developed or curated.

 Share the infographic titled Improve Congregational Financial Wellness with leaders in your congregation to start or enhance a discussion about finances and how the Congregational Certificate Program could help your congregation.